qiaojunfeng/WannierDatasets/docs/src/api/util.md

 # Utility

-These are some simple convenience functions for development.
+These are some simple convenience functions to smoothen developer experience.

 ```@meta
 CurrentModule = Wannier